-- Name: Name of the drive as it will be displayed in the Awingu end-user interface, in the left-pane of the Files tab. - Description: Free text description of the drive. - Backend: Protocol via which the Awingu API will communicate with the file server back-end.
-Supported protocols: - CIFS: also called SMB or Samba If access to DFS namespaces is required or when UDP broadcast is blocked (e.g. on Public Clouds), please make sure to enable the Use SMB/CIFS via port 445 (Direct TCP) feature Connectivity Settings. - WebDAV - Microsoft OneDrive For Business.
-Mored details here. - Client ID: (only for OneDrive) Client ID (Application ID) of your configured OneDrive Awingu app in Azure. - · Client secret: (only for OneDrive) secret created when adding your OneDrive Awingu app to Azure - · Awingu URL: (only for OneDrive) the URL a user uses to access Awingu, e.g. https://awingu.mycompany.com - Redirect URL: (only for OneDrive) (read/only) URL to use to configure your OneDrive Awingu app in Azure.

-• URL: URL of the file server that will be used by the Awingu API to communicate with the fileserver.
+- · Name: Name of the drive as it will be displayed in the Awingu end-user interface, in the left pane of the Files tab. - Description: Free text description of the drive. - Backend: Protocol via which the Awingu API will communicate with the file server back-end.
+Supported protocols: - · CIFS: also called SMB or Samba - WebDAV - Microsoft OneDrive For Business.
+More details here. - Client ID: (only for OneDrive) Client ID (Application ID) of your configured OneDrive Awingu app in Azure. - Client secret: (only for OneDrive) secret created when adding your OneDrive Awingu app to Azure - Workspace URL: (only for OneDrive) the URL a user uses to access Awingu, e.g. https://awingu.mycompany.com - Redirect URL: (only for OneDrive) (read/only) URL to use to configure your OneDrive Awingu app in Azure. - URL: URL of the file server that will be used by the Awingu API to communicate with the fileserver.
+Note that this URL can be parameterized with: - <username>: the user's username - <domain>: the name of the domain the user is part of